MagedSaeed/magedsaeed.github.io/md_posts/DeepSeek Made Simple/post.md

 These limitations led the team to develop a more refined version, the R1 version with the above described pipeline (in Figure 3).
 But R1-Zero proved something important: pure reinforcement learning can teach a model to reason, and sometimes, just letting an AI figure things out on its own leads to surprisingly near-human behaviors.

+## R1 distillation to small models

+After developing R1, DeepSeek explored another practical angle to leverage such advances to the small, more economical models arena.
+Basically, they tried to approach the following two questions:

+- What is the effect of reasoning data fine-tuning on the economical LLMs?
+- Are economical LLMs better trained from scratch with reinforcement learning or distill knowledge from powerful large reasoners?

+By distillation, the smaller model will be fine-tuned on the large LLM reasoner outputs.
+For fine-tuning, the collected 800,000 samples from R1 and use them to fine-tune various smaller models, ranging from tiny 1.5B parameter versions to larger 70B ones using both Qwen and Llama architectures.

+The results were surprising.
+Their 7B model (DeepSeek-R1-Distill-Qwen-7B) outperformed GPT-4o-0513 across benchmarks, while their 14B version surpassed QwQ-32B-Preview despite being less than half its size.
+Most impressively, their 32B model achieved 72.6% on AIME 2024, 94.3% on MATH-500, and 57.2% on LiveCodeBench.

+Another key finding they report from their experiments: distilling knowledge from R1 worked better than trying to train smaller models directly with reinforcement learning.
+When they applied R1-Zero's RL approach to a 32B model, it only matched QwQ-32B-Preview's performance.
+But the distilled version significantly outperformed both, suggesting that transferring knowledge from larger models is more effective than training smaller ones from scratch.

+To give a concise summary, DeepSeek introduces the following **Ahaa moments in the LLMs research community:**

+- Reinforcement Learning can completely replace supervised fine-tuning phase of LLMs development pipeline.
+However, cold-start data can be added for training and fine-tuning stability.
+- Although current approaches for (RHLF) uses a reward model to score model responses then fine tune the LLM with this reward model using optimization methods like PPO, they showed that GRPO alone can perform both by scoring multiple LLM responses and score them relative to each other.
+- They showed that LLMs can be good SFT data generators.
+- They showed that distilling strong reasoning LLM to smaller models is more promising than training the small model with reinforcement learning.

 # DeepSeek V3